ibm-cloud-docs/log-analysis/gettinghelp.md

 # Getting help and support
 {: #gettinghelp}

 If you have problems or questions when using the {{site.data.keyword.la_full_notm}}, you can get help by searching for information or by asking questions through a forum.
 You can also open a support ticket.
-The {{site.data.keyword.la_full_notm}} service is operated by LogDNA.
 {:shortdesc}

 * You can check whether the {{site.data.keyword.cloud_notm}} is available by going to the [{{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status?selected=status){:new_window}.